mschwartz/assembly-tutorial/README.md

 Shifting to the right works similarly, but we now end up with the high bit being cleared and the low bit in the bit bucket.

 A right shift of 1 bit is effectively a divide by 2.
 But this right shift will take a negative number and make it positive because the sign bit is cleared.
-So we need a second kind of right shift for signed values that sets the high bit in the result to the high bit in the initial value.
+So we need a second kind of right shift (arithmetic shift right) for signed values that sets the high bit in the result to the high bit in the initial value.

 A rotate left/right is the same as a shift, except instead of the lost bit ending up in the bit bucket, it becomes the new high/low bit.